QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Fill in all metadata fields
 - Codebase
   - Add unit tests to verify the behavior of used methods and libraries.

-- Publication:
+#### First use Milestones
-  - Two papers should be published:
+During first use, two papers should be published:
-    - One in the ecosystem domain.
+1. A paper in the ecosystem domain.
-    - A second paper should be a technical paper.
+2. A technical paper.

-  - The publications should provide a description of use cases of the virtual lab.
+#### First use responsibilities
 The following roles have a responsibility in this phase:
-- Virtual lab core developer: Provides support to the golden user.
+- Virtual lab core developer: Provides support to the virtual lab owner.
 - Virtual lab owner / Principal investigator: Uses the virtual lab to do their research.
+Publishes a paper in the ecosystem domain.
+- Networked infrastructures scientist: Publishes a technical paper.
 - Virtual research environment (VRE) development and operations engineer: Support the core developers and golden user by providing advise and changing the virtual research environment where necessary.

-#### From first use to workshop use
+### From first use to workshop use
 The virtual lab is ready for workshop use, if it meets the criteria for first use, and additionally the following:
 - Metadata
   - All the fields of the metadata standard are present.